 Persuasive writing.
 This is usually a combination of the other two types, in that you will need to present the facts and analysis, and also give your personal opinion.
-Persuasive writing should appeal to the reader’s logic as well as his or her emotions.
+A persuasive essay should appeal to the reader’s logic as well as his or her emotions.
 Presentations and speeches are often a form of persuasive writing.

-You can begin to plan your essay as soon as you start doing your research.
+You can begin to plan your essay structure, essay format and the ways to start an essay, as soon as you start doing your research.
 Make a note of any important points that you read about while doing the research.
 Think about whether you are supposed to be describing, analyzing, comparing and contrasting, and so on.
 Be sure to address this overall aim when you plan the sections of your essay.

 If you find it difficult to start at the beginning and write straight through, try writing section by section.
 Look at your headings and decide which part you feel confident to start writing.
 There may be sections which you have finished researching, and others which you still need to get more information for.
 Writing in sections makes it easy to put the paper together at a later stage, a bit like assembling the pieces of a jigsaw puzzle.
 Often it is easier to write the introduction to the paper right at the end, once you know exactly what the paper will say and what the important points are.
 The same applies when writing the summary or conclusion.